 Diabetes mellitus is the most common form of diabetes and occurs in both dogs and cats.
 It is caused by a lack of the hormone insulin and causes very high levels of blood sugar.
-It is easily diagnosed by testing the levels of sugar in the blood and is treating by regular injections and a regulated diet and exercise plan (for the dogs!).
+It is easily diagnosed by testing the levels of sugar in the blood and is treated by regular injections and a regulated diet and exercise plan (for the dogs!).
 Well controlled diabetics can go on to lead full and active lives.

 What is Diabetes Mellitus?